mpounsett/no-response-issue/no-response-issue.md

 F> dig +noedns +noad +norec +cd soa $zone @$server
 F>
 F> expect: status: NOERROR
-F> expect: SOA record to be present
+F> expect: the SOA record to be present in the answer section F> expect: flag: aa to be present
-F> expect: flag: aa to be present
+F> expect: flag: ad to NOT be present
+F> expect: the OPT record to NOT be present
 F> ~~~~

 CD use in queries is defined in [@!RFC4035].